nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 description: A basic overview of how to deploy Nebari on GCP.
 ---

+## Introduction

+This guide is to help first-time users set up a Google Cloud Platform account specifically for the purpose of using and deploying Nebari at a production scale.
+In this guide we will walk you through the following steps:

 - [Introduction](#introduction)
 - [Sign up for Google Cloud Platform](#sign-up-for-google-cloud-platform)
 - [Authentication](#authentication)